colin6756/gwas-gene-discovery/README.md

 ```
 module avail Python
 ```
-Afer a Python2.7 and above or Python3 version has been selected either edit the sbatch script in this repository, virtualenv_setup.sbatch or execute the commands below.
+Afer a Python2.7 and above or Python3 version has been decided either edit the sbatch script in this repository, virtualenv_setup.sbatch or execute the commands below.

 ```
 module load <Python version>